 The LATCH installation of the Marathon includes the ClickTight technology which makes installation virtually foolproof earning it a 9 of 10 for this metric.
-The seat installation includes threading the LATCH strap, attaching them to the car anchors, and closing the seat bottom to tighten the strap.
-If the ClickTight emblem on the front is once again horizontal, you know it is installed correctly.
+The seat installation involves threading the LATCH strap, attaching them to the car anchors, and closing the seat bottom to tighten the strap.
+If the ClickTight emblem on the front is once again horizontal, you know the installation is correct.
 Read the manual for complete instructions.

-The Marathon has clip style anchors which are basic compared to the easier to push button anchors we prefer.
+The Marathon has clip style anchors which are basic compared to the more comfortable to push button anchors we prefer.
 Both are safe, but the button style is easier to remove.